 What causes hearing loss in newborns?

-- Genetics – Hearing loss may be passed on in families.
+- Genetic – Hearing loss may be passed on in families

-Sometimes the cause of hearing loss is unknown.
+- Unknown – Sometimes the cause of hearing loss is unknown

 Is all hearing loss permanent?

-What happens if a baby does not pass in one or both ears?
+What happens if my baby does not pass in one or both ears?

 - a follow-up appointment with an audiologist to confirm or rule out hearing loss.